US sues to stop deal between American Airlines and JetBlue - NewsBreak

 “In an industry where just four airlines control more than 80% of domestic air travel, American Airlines’ ‘alliance’ with JetBlue is, in fact, an unprecedented maneuver to further consolidate the industry," Garland said in a statement.
 “It would result in higher fares, fewer choices, and lower quality service if allowed to continue.”

+American and JetBlue vowed to fight the lawsuit and to continue their alliance unless a court orders them to stop.

-American and JetBlue say they have started 58 new routes from four airports in the Northeast, added flights on other routes, and plan new international routes through 2022 because of the partnership.
+American and JetBlue announced their deal last year and have already started to coordinate flights in the Northeast.
+They argue that it is a pro-consumer arrangement that has already helped them start 58 new routes from four airports in New York and Boston, add flights on other routes, and plan new international destinations.

 The lawsuit comes two months after President Joe Biden issued an executive order calling on government agencies to help consumers by increasing competition in the airline industry and other parts of the economy.

+“Instead of suing now, the (Justice Department) should have waited and monitored and held us accountable to the benefits that we said this would deliver,” JetBlue CEO Robin Hayes said in an interview.

+Hayes disputed the Justice Department's belief that the deal will stop his airline from competing against American outside the Northeast.
+He noted that JetBlue this year started flying from New York to London and between Miami and Los Angeles, important routes for American.

-The agreement was approved with certain conditions by the Transportation Department in the final days of the Trump administration.
-However, antitrust lawyers at the Justice Department began examining the deal more closely this spring and requested interviews and documents from the airlines, according to an airline lawyer involved in the case.
+Despite the green light from the Transportation Department, antitrust lawyers at the Justice Department began examining the deal more closely this spring and requested interviews and documents from the airlines, according to an airline lawyer involved in the case.

 In the last three weeks it became apparent that the Justice Department was likely to file a lawsuit, said the attorney, who spoke on condition of anonymity because discussions with the regulators were private.